home-assistant/home-assistant.io/source/_integrations/frontier_silicon.markdown

 - Silvercrest: [SIRD 14 C2 (archived website)]
 - Teufel: [Radio 3sixty (2019)]
 - Roberts: [Roberts Stream 94i]
+- TechniSat: [DIGITRADIO 10 IR], and some other models
-- Some models from: Auna, Technisat, Revo, Pinell, Como Audio
+- Some models from: Auna, Revo, Pinell, Como Audio

 This integration was developed and tested with a [Roberts Stream 94i].